stefanrueger/urboot/README.md

 `ATtiny167`), then this is all that is needed.
 However, if your part *has* hardware support for bootloaders (eg, `ATmega328p`), then ***particular attention*** is needed as to whether the bootloader
- - Assumes hardware support **(`h`)** and sits in a dedicated HW boot section, in which case the fuses need to be set to ensure that on reset the MCU jumps to the correct bootloader start
  - Is a vector bootloader **(`j`, `v` or `V`),** in which case the fuses need to be programmed so that on reset the MCU jumps to the reset vector at address 0.
 The lock bits should not preclude writing to any of the boot sections (otherwise the space freed up by vector bootloaders cannot be used).
+ - Assumes hardware support **(`h`)** and sits in a dedicated HW boot section, in which case the fuses need to be set to ensure that on reset the MCU jumps to the correct bootloader start and the boot section size fuse bits need to match the actual bootloader size (consult the data sheet of the part for this purpose).
+The lock bits should protect the boot section from being written to.

 | Bootloader | `FUSE_BOOTRS` | `FUSE_BOOTSZ` | Lock bits for bootloader section |
 | --: | --: | --: | --: |